 Give execute permission to the composer:

 Step 4.
 Installing Laravel.

-Download latest version of Laravel, Use below command to clone master repo of Laravel from Github, At the moment of writing this article it is version 5:
+Download the latest version of Laravel, Use the below command to clone master repo of Laravel from Github, At the moment of writing this article it is version 5:

 cd /var/www git clone https://github.com/laravel/laravel.git

 After then move to the Laravel code directory and use composer to install all dependencies required for the Laravel framework: